oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE 2: Note that `run.conversion.tool.driver` and `run.conversion.tool.extensions` are not separately externalizable.
 Rather, the `run.conversion` property as a whole is externalizable.

-Every externalizable property whose type is shown in the table as “object” **SHALL**, if externalized, be stored in a single external property file.
+Every externalizable property whose type is shown in the table as "object" **SHALL**, if externalized, be stored in a single external property file.
 In that case, the value of the corresponding property in `externalPropertyFileReferences` **SHALL** be an `externalPropertyFileReference` object ([§3.16](#externalpropertyfilereference-object)) specifying the location of the external property file.

-Every externalizable property whose type is shown in the table as “array” **SHALL**, if externalized, be stored in one or more external property files.
+Every externalizable property whose type is shown in the table as "array" **SHALL**, if externalized, be stored in one or more external property files.
 In that case, the value of the corresponding property in `externalPropertyFileReferences` **SHALL** be an array of zero or more `externalPropertyFileReference` objects specifying the locations of those external property files.

 > EXAMPLE 1: In this example, `run.conversion` is stored in the file `C:\logs\scantool.conversion.sarif-external-properties` and `run.results` is divided into the files `C:\logs\scantools.results-1.sarif-external-properties` and `C:\logs\scantools.results-2.sarif-external-properties`.
 >